thabti/react-native-css/README.md

 ```
 ## why a cli?

 React-native-cli doesn't use the node module ecosystem.
-So run react-native on one tab and have this running and watching in another.
+The basic setup up is to have react-native running on one terminal, and the react-native-css on another.
+React-native-css will watch for changes and compile back to javascript.

 # what?